 To prevent that feeling of being stuck in quicksand, it’s always good to start with the baby step approach.
 If you can find one single, small area or object to change or remove in your life, then focus your attention on that.
 Knowing that you can eliminate one piece of negativity or energy blocker, will then help to create momentum to eliminate bigger aspects that are holding you back.

-Lifting your mood
+Lifting your mood with perspective

 Often distracting your mind from your every-day routine is just what it takes to clean the slate and start with a fresh mood.
 Remember that angry motorist on your drive to work, who completely threw out your mood for the entire day?
 That’s a lesson on perspective!
 Cast your mind back to all the little things you got caught up in over the past year, then place them back into the big picture.
 You might even kick yourself and wonder how you allowed a particular person to affect you at such a deep level.